Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes

 because $n+2j+2\le (n+2)(j+1)$.
 This proves that all vectors in the domain are analytic and essential self-adjointness follows from Nelson's Theorem. \end{proof*}

-A general strategy to conclude (essential) self-adjointness is to start with another operator which is already known to be self-adjoint and to consider a perturbation of it, or a suitable limit of such operators.
-A useful result for perturbations is the following (cf.\ \cite{Reed+} Theorem X.14) \begin{theorem}[W\"ust's Theorem] Let $A$ be an essentially self-adjoint operator on a Hilbert space $\mathcal{H}$ with dense domain $\mathcal{D}$ and let $B$ be a symmetric operator with domain $\mathcal{D}$ satisfying
+A general strategy to conclude (essential) self-adjointness is to consider perturbations or suitable limits of operators which are already known to be (essentially) self-adjoint.
+A useful result for perturbations is the following (cf.\ \cite{Reed+} Theorem X.14) \begin{theorem}[W\"ust's Theorem] Let $X$ be an essentially self-adjoint operator on a Hilbert space $\mathcal{H}$ with dense domain $\mathcal{D}$ and let $Y$ be a symmetric operator with domain $\mathcal{D}$ satisfying

-for some $b\ge 0$ and all $\phi\in\mathcal{D}$.
-Then $A+B$ is essentially self-adjoint on $\mathcal{D}$. \end{theorem} Actually, the formulation of this theorem in \cite{Reed+} requires $A$ to be self-adjoint (i.e.\ $A$ must also be closed).
-However, given the estimate on $\mathcal{D}$, both operators $A$ and $B$ can be uniquely extended to the domain of $\overline{A}$ and the estimate remains valid.
+for some $b\ge 0$ and all $\psi\in\mathcal{D}$.
+Then $X+Y$ is essentially self-adjoint on $\mathcal{D}$. \end{theorem} Actually, the formulation of this theorem in \cite{Reed+} requires $X$ to be self-adjoint (i.e.\ $X$ must also be closed).
+However, given the estimate on $\mathcal{D}$, both operators $X$ and $Y$ can be uniquely extended to the domain of $\overline{X}$ and the estimate remains valid.

-Unfortunately it is sometimes hard to prove that the perturbation $B$ is small with respect to $A$, as W\"ust's Theorem requires.
+Unfortunately it is sometimes hard to prove that the perturbation $Y$ is small with respect to $X$, as W\"ust's Theorem requires.
 For this purpose we will apply an argument, known as Konrady's Trick (\cite{Reed+} Section X.2), which applies to the Fock space setting as follows: \begin{theorem} Let $N$ denote the number operator, defined on $\mathcal{F}_+$ by $N|_{\mathcal{H}_+^{(n)}}:=nI$.
-Let $A_n$ be a positive, essentially self-adjoint operator on $\mathcal{H}^{(n)}_+$ with dense domain $\mathcal{D}_n$ and let $A:=\bigoplus_{n=0}^{\infty}A_n$ be the essentially self-adjoint operator\footnote{Usually $A$ is the second quantisation of an essentially self-adjoint operator on $\mathcal{H}_+^{(1)}$, cf.\ \cite{Reed+} Section VIII.10, Ex.\ 2.} with domain $\mathcal{D}:=\bigoplus_{n=0}^{\infty}\mathcal{D}_n$.
+Let $X_n$ be a positive, essentially self-adjoint operator on $\mathcal{H}^{(n)}_+$ with dense domain $\mathcal{D}_n$ and let $X:=\bigoplus_{n=0}^{\infty}X_n$ be the essentially self-adjoint operator\footnote{Usually $X$ is the second quantisation of an essentially self-adjoint operator on $\mathcal{H}_+^{(1)}$, cf.\ \cite{Reed+} Section VIII.10, Ex.\ 2.} with domain $\mathcal{D}$, which is the algebraic direct sum $\mathcal{D}:=\bigoplus_{n=0}^{\infty}\mathcal{D}_n$.

-If $B$ is a symmetric operator with domain $\mathcal{D}$ and $c,d\ge 0$ are constants satisfying
+If $Y$ is a symmetric operator with domain $\mathcal{D}$ and $c,d\ge 0$ are constants satisfying